gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 Notice how the common edge between these two adjacent regions is duplicated (the boundary between (-3,52) and (4,52)).
 In this case that duplication isn't a big problem, but imagine that boundary was a complex meandering line with many hundreds of coordinate pairs.

-The topoJSON format instead stores all boundaries as distinct _arcs_ that are then resassembled to form area boundaries.
+The topoJSON format instead stores all boundaries as distinct _arcs_ that are then reassembled to form area boundaries.
 If more than one feature shares a common arc, it is only stored once:

 ```javascript